 Form factor alone makes this a beautiful choice.
 That and the stellar features and functionality.
 Top pick.

 Explore more.
 What would Bear Grylls do?
-Check out the Reviews on Amazon
+Check out more reviews.

 This is a unit we own so it goes straight into the list.
 We’ve road-tested this for around 1-2 years and it’s worked flawlessly.
 The latest model is the Kinivo BTC480 which we have mentioned above and is worth a look – I like the appeal of the older unit for some reason.
 If you needed a ground loop included the BTC460 had it built-in but it’s hard to find to buy now.